matn7/CS-Notes/src/main/java/deployment/LINUX.md

 - Locate command searches a database for files and returns a list of results.
 - Using a database is very fast, but requires updating.
-- To help protect against errors you can use the --existing and --follow options.
+- To help protect against errors you can use the **--existing** and **--follow** options.
-- Best thing to do is update the database (done automatically daily).
+- The best thing to do is a update the database (done automatically daily).
-- This requires admin privileges and therefore the sudo command is used.
+- This requires admin privileges and therefore the sudo command used.

 ```console
 locate *.conf